+The secret to antiquing furniture is dark wax.
+I can't believe I gave away the secret in the first sentence!
 This wax has been around for years.
 I first discovered it about 2006.
 I was painting furniture to sell at my booth at Alyssa’s in Pace, Florida.
-A friend painted a red cedar chest I absolutely fell in love with it.
+A friend painted a red cedar chest and I absolutely fell in love with it.

 In this photo you can see where I applied the wax.
 It’s shiny when wet but will retain a nice patina when buffed.
 I used Howard’s wax in golden oak.
 To get a deeper color I sometimes use the darker walnut color wax.

 The wax takes about 20 minutes to dry, depending on the humidity level.
 Once dry I buffed it with a soft cloth then applied one more coat of wax.
 Always use a lint free cloth when waxing.
 I buy old sheets at thrift stores (or use my old sheets) and tear them up for rags.
 Budget minded as always.

 The wax gets into the little grooves and details and adds to the antique or aged look.
 The wax will be more obvious on lighter paint colors.
 I also use the wax on some of my distressed pieces.
 Just around the distressed areas where the wood is raw from the sanding.
 The wax darkens the wood.